mcadoo300/Surface_Classification/README.md

 Reduction_Object:
   outer shell for word class
-  Contains methods by which the word is reduced into its most basic components this was done because the word class was already topping 300 lines and I ~~apparently write excessively bloated code~~ was toeing the line of concise and readable
+  Contains methods by which the word is reduced into its most basic components

+  this "outer shell" was made because the word class was already topping 300 lines and I ~~apparently write excessively bloated code~~ was toeing the line of concise and readable